Free Template + Interactive Builder + Risk Checker

 TrainingNone (already an expert in their field)Company provides job training

 While the IRS uses its own test, states apply different standards.
-Three states in particular have classification rules that are significantly stricter than the federal standard.
-If your business or contractor operates in any of these states, your agreement must account for the additional requirements.
+Three states have classification rules that are significantly stricter than the federal standard.

 California: AB5 and the ABC Test